dzlab/dzlab.github.io/_posts/2023-10-01-gcp_serverless_rag-i.md

 ---
 layout: post
 comments: true
-title: Serverless RAG applications on GCP - Part 1
+title: Scalable RAG applications on GCP with Serverless architecture - Part 1
-excerpt: Learn how to deploy Serverless Retrieval augmented generation (RAG) applications on GCP with Vertex AI and LangChain
+excerpt: Learn how to deploy a scalable Retrieval augmented generation (RAG) applications on GCP with a Serverless architecture
 tags: [ai,gcp,genai]
 toc: true
 img_excerpt: